TedTschopp/tedt.org/_posts/RPG Posts/2018-05-11-Of-Maps-and-Monsters-the-Right-Way-to-Populate-a-World.md

 * Attacking from a higher position gives Advantage on attack rolls.

 #### Rubble
+>-"The towers of Elven Tirion were thrown down, and the streets filled with the rubble from its once-great halls and arches, now ruined."

 Creating uncertain and uneven footing, rubble flung across the battlefield can make movement difficult.